Your Source for Security

 Fraud Prevention Resources: There are several things you can do to help protect yourself against fraud.
 Use our list to get started.

-Keep It or Shred It?
-Proper filing and secure destruction of your sensitive paperwork is an important part of protecting yourself against identity theft and fraud.
+Keep It or Shred It: Proper filing and secure destruction of your sensitive paperwork is an important part of protecting yourself against identity theft

 Phishing Scams: Phishing is a technique that uses "spoofed" or fake emails and fraudulent websites to gain personal information for purposes of identity theft.